Tabiskabis/EurKEY/README.md

 # EurKEY

+The Keyboard Layout for Europeans, Coders and Translators
-Ports and variants for Mac and Windows, based on [EurKEY keyboard layout by Steffen Brüntjen](http://eurkey.steffen.bruentjen.eu/) - The Keyboard Layout for Europeans, Coders and Translators
+Ports and variants for Mac and Windows, based on [EurKEY keyboard layout by Steffen Brüntjen](http://eurkey.steffen.bruentjen.eu/)

 ## Mac variants